Please select a faculty / graduate school from this menu.

 *I'm open to being contacted by current students.
 For contact information, please ask the Office of International Affairs.
 (N.Y.)

-*This story was captured in 2025.
+*This profile was written in 2025.

 Industry I work in: Information and communications / Class of 2020